Purple Pass Event

 Live Stream Event

 The Goshen College Choirs will present their annual Winter Choral Concert in Sauder Concert Hall.
-Performing are the Goshen College Chamber Choir and Voices of the Earth, conducted by H. Roz Woll, and Vox Profundi, conducted by Jeshua Franklin.
+Performing are the Goshen College Chamber Choir, conducted by Jimin Seo; Voices of the Earth, conducted by H. Roz Woll; and Vox Profundi, conducted by Jeshua Franklin.

 Performance: GC Choirs: Winter Choral Concert